-We do not maintain separate change in control programs or agreements.
-The only change in control benefits available to the NEOs are those described in the terms and conditions of the grants under the 2011 Long-Term Incentive Stock Plan (2011 Plan).
+We do not maintain separate CIC programs or agreements.
+The only CIC benefits available to the NEOs are those described in the terms and conditions of the grants under the 2011 Long-Term Incentive Stock Plan (2011 Plan).

 Policies and Procedures